LibreCAD/docs/guides/draw-edit.rst

 |
 |

 Some entities, such as a polyline, have limited properties available that can be changed.
-Other entities, such as Text, have many properties that can be changes (including the test itself).
+Other entities, such as Text, have many properties that can be changes (including the text itself).

 Also, the properties of a specific entity type, e.g. line, does not vary even if the specific tool used to create the entity varies.
 A line drawn with the **2 Point** line tool will have the same properties as a line drawn with **Angle** tool.